Bird Watching in Uganda

 Kidepo Valley National Park

 Kidepo Valley national park is a great destination for travelers who love to have vacations in wilderness areas with only the whispers of the wild.
-It has a lot to offer to those with much love and interest for birds.
+Furthermore, It has a lot to offer to those with much love and interest for birds.
 Kidepo valley national park is the second park in Uganda in hosting a high number of birds after Queen Elizabeth national park. there are about 612 bird species in queen Elizabeth national park and 470 bird species in kidepo valley national park with 60 endemic species in the country.
 Ostriches are the one of the commonest bird species in Kidepo Valley National Park.

 Other bird species in Kidepo valley national park are the Dark chanting goshawk, black breasted barbet, Abyssinian roller, Abyssinian scimitarbill, Fan-tailed raven, Mosque swallow, Golden pipit, Brown-backed woodpecker, Karamoja Apalis, Jackson’s hornbill, Purple grenadier, Red-winged lark, White-faced scoops, Rupell’s sterling, Superb sterling, White-bellied tit, Rufous chatter, Ethiopian swallow, Brown-rumped bunting, Vinaceous Dove, Hoopoe, Chesnut-crowned sparrow weavers, Bruce’s Green Pigeon, Violet-tipped Courser, Fox Kestrel and the White-billed buffalo weavers among others.